IntunoAI/intuno/README.md

 ## API Overview

-The Wisdom API is divided into three main parts:
+The Intuno API is divided into three main parts:

 - **Auth:** Handles user and agent authentication.
 - **Registry:** Manages the registration and discovery of agents.